Manufacturing15 min read

 Step 4: Deploy and Test (Weeks 5-7)

-• Install the cobot and run the application at reduced speed for initial testing
+• Install the cobot and run at reduced speed for initial testing

 • Conduct the risk assessment per ISO/TS 15066 (many integrators include this)